-As I work on the final report, I’ve noticed some interesting stats that alumni relations professionals may find interesting, if not informative and enlightening.
+I’ve noticed some interesting stats that alumni relations professionals may find interesting, if not informative and enlightening.
 As alumni relations offices world-wide struggle for relevance and connection with their alumni, I’ve got a little bit of good news, some not so good news, and some news that’s, well, downright ugly.

 For the most part, I’ll give you the stats and I’ll let you judge for yourself its relevance to your program.
 Some stats are such big news that I can’t resist adding my two-cents worth of analysis or comment.
 Other stats may not look too good on the surface, but maybe you understand the underlying reasons that can shed some light on a particular stat.
 If so, I’d love to have you start a conversation.

-For those of you who are new to the VAESE Alumni Benchmarking study, the 2020 report will be the third biennial study.
+For those of you who are new to the VAESE Alumni Benchmarking study, the 2020 report is the third biennial study.
 We launched this study in 2015 primarily because very little research was available specifically about higher ed alumni relations.
 Most of the available research relates to advancement and fundraising matters.
-We were able to collect data from around the world (albeit 95% of participants were from North America), and compiled comparative data relating to things like alumni budgets, staffing levels, emails metrics, communication and engagement models, etc.
+We were able to collect data from around the world (albeit 92% of participants were from North America), and compiled comparative data relating to things like alumni budgets, staffing levels, emails metrics, communication and engagement models, etc.

 Finding alumni relations specific research isn’t easy.
 Of those few studies that do exist, they are usually prohibitively expensive, whether by virtue of the costs of membership or the actual survey results are expensive.
 So unless you’re affiliated with a large, well established alumni relations organization, it’s hard to find actionable data that can help you make informed business decisions.